-Taking surveys right from your phone or mobile app can be a pretty awesome, simple, and straight-forward way of earning prizes, rewards, and cash on the side.
+Taking surveys right from your phone or mobile app can be a pretty awesome, simple, and straight-forward way of earning prizes, rewards, and extra income.

 It wasn’t until a few years ago though when taking surveys from your phone started to become more and more popular.